dasch-swiss/dsp-ui-lib/README.md

 ### Run the application in productive mode

-To simulate circumstances of production, the application should be built with optimization and served locally (not in dev mode, but from a local web server).
+To simulate a production environment, the application should be built with optimization and served locally (not in dev mode, but from a local web server).

 - Install `nginx` on your system, e.g. `brew install nginx` for mac OS.
 Check the [documentation](https://linux.die.net/man/8/nginx) for more information.
 - Create a configuration file for the test application.
     The example defines a configuration file `/usr/local/etc/nginx/servers/dspuiapp.conf` for macOS.
-    Substitute `$abs_path_to_lib` for the actual absolute path on your system pointing to the project root.
+    Substitute `$abs_path_to_lib` with the actual absolute path on your system pointing to the project root.
-    Substitute `$dsp-ui_folder_name` for the folder name of the app build in `dist`.
+    Substitute `$dsp-ui_folder_name` with the folder name of the app build in `dist`.

 ```nginx
     server {